karish-grover/Fake-News-Detection-using-Hierarchical-Convolutional-Attention-Network/README.md

 # Baselines
 We evaluate the dataset collected on several baselines, as listed in the table below.
 We evaluate the performance of these baselines using F1 score, Recall, and Precision.
 The implementation of these baselines has been released.
 We implement three types of baseline models, Simple Linear Classification Models, Deep Neural Network Models, and Pretrained Language Models.
+All the baselines have been implemented in the notebooks:- [BERT-RoBERTa.ipynb](BERT-RoBERTa.ipynb), [LR-MNB-DT.ipynb](LR-MNB-DT.ipynb), and [NN_Baselines.ipynb](NN_Baselines.ipynb).

 - **LR** (Logistic Regression), **DT** (Decision Trees), and **RF** (Random Forest).
 Trained using TFIDF vectors of the input text.